amouro/drupalden_iwakuni_2023/section-4.md

 </div>

 <!--
-I call Czech Republica "捷克" in Chinese which consists of two characters, the first character 捷, has all the attributes that could be used for sorting.
-That's correct, more than one way.
+This is the first character of 岩国, ㄧㄢˊ in Mandarin.

+There are at least four different ways to sort it.

-We can count its total strokes, radical stokes, spell it with phonetical elements that only uses in Taiwan, or Pinyin with roman characters which is the main input method in China.
+We can count its radical strokes, total strokes, spell it with phonetical elements 注音 which is only used in Taiwan, or Pinyin with roman characters which is the main input method in China.

 Usually we order with one of the attributes and sometimes let the user change the sorting method, for instance the book search system in a library.
-When there is symbol or roman alphabets, they also come first like in Japanese.

 <b>Next slide >>>>></b>

 Bopomofo is the predominant phonetic system in teaching, reading and writing in elementary school in Taiwan.
 -->

 ---